dessy/dessy/blog/_posts/2012-04-04-beginner-ruby.markdown

 </ul>

 If you've plowed through this list and are looking for more, then you're amazing!
-Get in touch with me and I'll absolutely dig up more for you, and I'll append it to this post.
+Get in touch with me and I'll absolutely dig up more for you, and append to this post.